AI Recruiting

 Recruiting Copilot Checklist

-Use this before deploying an HR copilot.
+Use this before deploying or buying an AI recruiting copilot.

 Keep this in mind